 Communication between parents and school is a high priority at GAAQ.
 Parents receive notices about school events on Thursdays throughout the year via classroom, grade level, and school-wide e-newsletters.

 9.3 Back To School Night

-Early in the school year, we hold a Back to School Night to introduce parents to classroom expectations, and to provide a description of the year's curriculum, grade level policies on homework, and other details of the functioning of classes and the school.
+Early in the school year, we hold a Back to School Night to introduce parents to classroom expectations, school policies and procedures, and the grade level's curriculum.

 9.4 Celebrations/Birthday Parties